Vatsalyakrish02/Project_for_Atharvo/README.md

 #  🐶 End-to-end Multli-class Dog Breed Classification

-This notebook builds an end-eo-end multi-class image classifier using TensorFlow 2.0 and TensorFlow Hub.
+This Project builds an end-to-end multi-class image classifier using TensorFlow 2.0 and TensorFlow Hub.

 ## 1. Problem